joetanx/mslab/agent-365/README.md

 #### 3.1.3.
 Public client flows

 `Allow public client flows` must be enabled

+### 3.2.
+Running `a365 setup requirements`

+> [!Important]
+>
+> Client app configuration requires Global Administrator:
+> 1. Run the CLI as a Global Administrator
+> 2. Get the consent URL from the CLI and approve using Global Administrator

 ## 4. Register agent with Agent 365 CLI